AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 - Chrome's side panel API is used instead of a popup for more screen real estate
 - This allows for a more comprehensive display of analysis results

+### Structured JSON Prompt Configuration
+- Prompt template converted from monolithic text to structured JSON
+- Enables modularity, customization, and future UI controls
+- Separates different components of the prompt for individual editing

 ### Local Backend Server
 - A local Flask server is used instead of direct API calls from the extension
 - This keeps API keys secure and allows for more complex processing